 We determined that control of the U.S. License and Ex-U.S. License were transferred to KKC during the year ended June 30, 2020, and recognized revenue of \$21.0 million related to the Ex-U.S. License.
 The \$64.5 million transaction price allocated to the U.S. License obligation accounted for under Topic 808 is recorded as non-current deferred revenue and will begin to be recognized upon future commercialization as non-ASC 606 revenue.
-As of September 30, 2021 and 2020, we recorded deferred revenue of \$37.6 million and \$19.3 million, respectively, for the transaction price allocated to the Development Services performance obligations and are recognizing this revenue based on the proportional performance of these development activities, which we expect to recognize through fiscal year 2026.
+As of September 30, 2021 and June 30, 2021, we recorded deferred revenue of \$35.1 million and \$14.7 million, respectively, for the transaction price allocated to the Development Services performance obligations and are recognizing this revenue based on the proportional performance of these development activities, which we expect to recognize through fiscal year 2030.
+Revenue related to development services cost sharing is recognized based on the performance of the development activities.